256dpi/fire/README.md

 }
 ```

-- Fire will use the `bson` struct tag to automatically infer the database field or fallback to the lowercase version of the field name.
+- Fire will use the `bson` struct tag to infer the database field or fallback to the lowercase version of the field name.
 - The `json` struct tag is used for marshaling and unmarshaling the models attributes from or to a JSON API resource object.
 Hidden fields can be marked with the tag `json:"-"`.
 Fields that may only be present while creating the resource (e.g. a plain password field) can be made optional using `json:"password,omitempty"`.
-- Validation is provided by the [govalidator](https://github.com/asaskevich/govalidator) library and used the `valid` struct tag.
+- Validation is provided by [govalidator](https://github.com/asaskevich/govalidator) and uses the `valid` struct tag.
 All possible validations can be found [here](https://github.com/asaskevich/govalidator#validatestruct-2).

-_Note: Ember Data requires you to use dashed names for multi-word model, attribute and relationship names like `blog-posts`._
+_Note: Ember Data requires you to use dashed names for multi-word attribute names like `text-body`._

 ### Helpers